topdan/param_accessible/README.md

 ## Example

-Making create and update actions secure by default for all your application's controllers, exposing common parameters, and providing a readable error message to the user when there is a problem.
+Placing the before_filter in our ApplicationController makes all our create and update actions secure by default.
+We also expose application-wide parameters and provide a friendly error message when an invalid parameter is provided.

     class ApplicationController < ActionController::Base

       # make all your controllers secure by default
       before_filter :ensure_params_are_accessible, :only => [:create, :update]

-      # expose the common rails parameters
+      # expose the your common application parameters
-      param_accessible :controller, :action, :format, :id
+      param_accessible :page, :sort

       # this error is thrown when the user submits an inaccessible param
       rescue_from ParamAccessible::Error, :with => :handle_param_not_accessible